How Can We Promote Healthy Brain Aging?

 Check out the current scientific research on high blood pressure and dementia.

 Throughout life, a person’s mental faculties are in a constant state of change.
 For example, mathematicians reach their maximum mental productivity in their third decade.
 Most people begin to experience very gradual decline in mental abilities as a normal part of healthy aging.
-Normal age-related changes in cognition are in part due to the limited capacity of the brain’s nerve cells to regenerate.
+Normal age-related changes to cognition are in part due to the limited capacity of the brain’s nerve cells to regenerate.
 Indeed, our brains become smaller with age.
 However, after our seventh or eighth decade, an accelerated loss of mental function may signify onset of dementia or less severe cognitive decline.

 About 20 percent of the blood circulating through our bodies enters the brain where a highly intricate network of blood vessels distributes oxygen and nutrients to billions of brain cells.
 When high blood pressure pounds vulnerable brain blood vessels year after year, those vessels become scarred, narrowed, and diseased with arteriosclerosis.
-This can cause ischemic stroke damage due to lack of adequate blood flow and also upset the delicate balance between the nerve cells’ need for nutrients and what the bloodstream can supply.
+This can cause ischemic stroke damage, due to lack of adequate blood flow, and can also upset the delicate balance between the nerve cells’ need for nutrients and what the bloodstream can supply.
 The most well-known consequence of uncontrolled high blood pressure is stroke, and for years scientists have known that stroke increases the risk of developing dementia.
 The good news is that controlling hypertension can prevent stroke.
 In fact, a 10-point reduction in systolic blood pressure can result in a one-third reduction in stroke risk.

 Some scientists believe that the hypertension-related changes in brain blood vessels that contribute to stroke also make people more vulnerable to Alzheimer’s dementia.
 Decades of scientific study have shown that controlling high blood pressure reduces the likelihood of vascular disease.
 This research offers promise that we may be able to reduce the risk of cognitive decline and dementia by employing what we already know about preventing stroke.

 Dementia is a clinically diagnosed condition characterized by significant, sustained decline of overall mental abilities that is severe enough to interfere with normal daily activities.
 The most commonly diagnosed dementia is Alzheimer’s disease, another very common diagnosis is vascular dementia.
 Epidemiologic studies have documented an association between high blood pressure and other cardiovascular risk factors in midlife with the onset of dementia at later ages.
 Data from randomized controlled trials of different blood pressure medications seem to suggest that controlling blood pressure limits cognitive decline and dementia, but it is difficult to design studies that address the question in a definitive way.
 For decades, research has shown that dementia risk strikingly increases in the years after a stroke, but exactly why remains a mystery.
 Moreover, population-based autopsy studies have shown that most patients who die with dementia often have a combination of both Alzheimer’s pathology and brain injury due to vascular disease or silent strokes, so-called “mixed dementia.”
 Experts now believe that the processes that give rise to vascular disease in the brain and Alzheimer’s disease may converge, dramatically increasing the likelihood and severity of dementia more than either condition alone.
-Ongoing research is exploring the biological mechanisms that underlie the relationship between high blood pressure and other cardiovascular risk factors and development of dementia.
+Ongoing research is exploring the biological mechanisms underlying the relationship between high blood pressure and other cardiovascular risk factors and the development of dementia.

-Turning the tide?
+Turning the Tide?

 Over the past five decades, stroke rates in the United States have decreased by 70 percent as blood pressure control has become the standard of care.
 If there is a link between vascular diseases, including stroke, and dementia, then it would be expected that dementia rates should exhibit a parallel decrease.
 In fact, recently a number of studies have reported decreased dementia incidence rates in the U.S. and other developed countries.